Learning Happens Right From the Start!

 Too many babies don’t get the good start they need to become confident explorers.
 Their families may be struggling just to meet basic needs, their parents too stressed for unhurried games of peek-a-boo.
 One indicator: almost half of all infants and toddlers live in low-income families; one in four lives in poverty.
 They are at greater risk for experiencing unstable housing, lacking adequate nutrition, and living in unhealthy environments.
 Their parents often have high rates of maternal depression.
 They have fewer opportunities for rich early learning experiences: high-quality child care often is out of reach, and Early Head Start serves less than 4% of eligible children.

-When brains are forging 700 new neural connections every second in the first three years of life, no wonder persistent stress can be toxic to young children’s early development.
+When brains are forging more than a million neural connections every second in the first three years of life, no wonder persistent stress can be toxic to young children’s early development.
 Many children in the lowest socio-economic group show signs of falling behind before their first birthday in measures of cognitive and social-emotional development.
 By age two, the gap is considerable.
 By prekindergarten, children are already playing catch-up—if they are lucky enough to be in a quality program.
 Without strong interventions and supports, the gap only widens during the elementary years.

 The good news is that we already know how to give babies a strong start with programs that address the needs of children and families comprehensively.
 President Obama proposes to expand these programs, with innovations to spread quality services further.
 He would put $1.4 billion toward Early Head Start-Child Care Partnerships to infuse high standards into child care programs and approximately double the number of eligible children with working parents in Early Head Start.
 He would dramatically expand the Maternal, Infant, and Early Childhood Home Visiting program, pumping $15 billion over 10 years into a program that states, communities, and families all over the country have already embraced for the parenting and early development services it brings into the home.